 Group Discount: Groups of 3 or more registered by the same business or organization will receive a 10% discount on the registration fees (accreditation and exam fees not included).

-To Pay By Check: Please print out and send in our registration form, and mail the check for the full amount to CT NOFA, PO Box 164, Stevenson, CT 06491.
+To Pay By Check: Please fill out our online registration form and mail check for the full amount to CT NOFA, 126 Derby Avenue, Derby, CT 06418.

-A Reminder: If an accredited organic land care professional (AOLCP) referred you to the course, please write "Referred by [name]" in the comments box when you write a check or register online
+Referral Policy: If an accredited organic land care professional (AOLCP) referred you to the course, they will receive a $25 credit if you write "Referred by [name]" in the comments box when you write a check or register online